LoadStrike is a self-hosted load testing tool that treats APIs, browser journeys, queues, streams, and services as one workflow.

 Put it to work

-Start with one transaction, then expand into the workload shape you actually run.
+Start with one transaction, then expand.